Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Senin, 30 Juni 2025 03.28.54 UTC
+- WIB: Senin, 30 Juni 2025 04.24.51 UTC
-- WITA: Senin, 30 Juni 2025 04.28.54 UTC
+- WITA: Senin, 30 Juni 2025 05.24.51 UTC
-- WIT: Senin, 30 Juni 2025 05.28.54 UTC
+- WIT: Senin, 30 Juni 2025 06.24.51 UTC

 Kutipan Inspiratif:
-"A stranger stabs you in the front, a friend stabs you in the back, a boyfriend stabs you in the heart, but best friends only poke each other with straws."
+"Life is like a steering wheel, it only takes one small move to change your entire direction."

-Kategori: friendship
+Kategori: motivational